cosmos/cosmos-sdk/docs/gaia/validators/validator-setup.md

 for these networks.

-If you want to participate in genesis as a validator, you need to justify that you have some stake at genesis, create one (or multiple) transaction to bond this stake to your validator address, and include this transaction in the genesis file.
+If you want to participate in genesis as a validator, you need to justify that you have some stake at genesis, create one (or multiple) transactions to bond this stake to your validator address, and include this transaction in the genesis file.

 You will need create a `gentx`: